malayh/learning-physics/README.md

 # Learning Physics
 This is a project that I wanted to do for a long time.
 I have an engineering degree, but I don't know physics and mathematics.
-I can't live with that
+I can't live with that.
 So this project is to learn physics and implement a progressively more complex physics engine from scratch.

 # Roadmap